 “You have some REALLY cool hidden gems, but I have a really hard time finding them.
 I know they are there, but after a 12-hour workday, I just don’t have the patience to go searching.”

-When Net Promoter Score is fully integrated into your organization, it creates a perpetual cycle of product and customer experience improvement.
-As trends emerge, your teams can address them quickly, and immediately measure the impact they have had, in very human terms.
+When NPS is fully integrated into your organization, it creates a perpetual cycle of product and customer experience improvement.
+As data trends emerge, your teams can access and act on insights quickly, and immediately measure the impact they have had, in very human terms.

 “I was disappointed to find that your packaging was not compostable or biodegradable.
 What a shame!
 I can’t recommend any service that does not respect the environment.”

-Net Promoter Score is easy to understand, easy to share, and is a clear way to align organizations around the customer experience.
+Net Promoter Score measures customer sentiment in a way that’s easy to understand and easy to share.
+NPS management is also a clear way to align organizations around the customer experience.

 Regardless of your size or industry, Net Promoter Score is a great way to understand your customers.
-Connect with shoppers after their order arrives, identify why customers choose your software over competitors, or get feedback from hotel guests after their stay.
-The metric works with your needs.
+Connect with shoppers after their order arrives, identify why customers choose your software over competitors based on verbatim insights, or get feedback from hotel guests after their stay.

 Your detractors are unsatisfied customers who are at risk of leaving you for a competitor.
-Recurring Net Promoter Score surveys provide you with the feedback necessary to turn their experience around and monitor customer health to see if your changes are making an impact.
+Recurring Net Promoter Score surveys provide you with the feedback necessary to turn their experience around and monitor customer health.

 “Everyone at Bonobos needs a direct line to customers for feedback.
 I know that due to Delighted, we avoided disaster.”